 Occupations opposed to our work counteract the tiredness and frustration of our responsible activity.

-Playing a sport allows us to release tension and keeps us in shape so that we are able to work at a faster pace, but without the feeling of overload.
+Playing a sport allows us to release tension and keeps us in shape so that we can work at a faster pace, but without the feeling of overload.

-By having inactive time during the journey to work, it could be used by listening to music or doing relaxation breathing exercises.
+Having inactive time during the journey to work, could be used by listening to music or doing relaxation breathing exercises.

-Enjoy a vacation and not just in a hospital, the place and time is up to you.
+Enjoy a vacation and not just in a hospital, the place and time are up to you.